Alabaster: Working techniques

 Alabaster is mined and then sold in blocks to alabaster workshops.
 There they are cut to the needed size ("squaring"), and then are processed in different techniques: turned on a lathe for round shapes, carved into three-dimensional sculptures, chiselled to produce low relief figures or decoration; and then given an elaborate finish that reveals its transparency, colour, and texture.

 Marble imitation

-In order to diminish the translucency of the alabaster and to produce an opacity suggestive of true marble, the statues are immersed in a bath of water and heated gradually—nearly to the boiling point—an operation requiring great care, because if the temperature is not regulated carefully, the stone acquires a dead-white, chalky appearance.
+In order to diminish the translucency of the alabaster and to produce an opacity suggestive of true marble, the statues are immersed in a bath of water and heated gradually—nearly to the boiling point—in an operation requiring great care, because if the temperature is not regulated carefully, the stone acquires a dead-white, chalky appearance.
 The effect of heating appears to be a partial dehydration of the gypsum.
-If properly treated, it very closely resembles true marble and is known as "marmo di Castellina".
+If properly treated, it closely resembles true marble and is known as "marmo di Castellina".

 Dyeing

-Alabaster is a porous stone and can be "dyed" into any colour or shade, a technique used for centuries.
-For this the stone needs to be fully immersed in various pigmentary solutions and heated to a specific temperature.
+Alabaster is a porous stone and can be dyed into any colour or shade, a technique used for centuries.
+For this the stone needs to be fully immersed in various pigment solutions and heated to a specific temperature.
 The technique can be used to disguise alabaster.
-In this way a very misleading imitation of coral that is called "alabaster coral" is produced.
+In this way an imitation of coral that is called "alabaster coral" is produced.